 Bullying affects everyone, not just bullies and victims.
 Also affects those other children who watch, and less aggressive students can be drawn in by group pressure.
 Bullying is neither an inevitable part of school life nor a necessary part of growing up, and it rarely sorts itself out.
-It is clear that certain jokes, insults, intimidating/threatening behavior, written abuse and violance are to be found in our society.
-No one person or intimidating/threatening behavior, written abuse and violence are to be found in our society.
+It is clear that certain jokes, insults, intimidating/threatening behavior, written abuse and violence are to be found in our society.
 No one person or group, whether student or personnel, should have to accept this type of behavior.